dalmo1991/superflexPy/doc/case_studies.rst

    **catchment**, Hydrol.
 Earth Syst.
 Sci., 24, 1319–1345, https://doi.org/10.5194/hess-24-1319-2020, 2020.

-In this application, the Thur catchment is divided into 10 subcatchments and 2 hydrological response units (HRUs).
+In this application, the Thur catchment is discretized into 10 subcatchments and 2 hydrological response units (HRUs).
 Please refer to the article for the details;
 here we only show the SuperflexPy code needed to reproduce the model from the publication.